Mine (Beyoncé song)

 "Mine" received acclaim from music critics, who praised the song's production, Beyoncé's vocal performance and the song's breakdown.
-Following the release of the album, "Mine" charted in multiple regions, making appearances on the US Billboard Hot 100 and UK charts.
+Following the release of the album, "Mine" charted in multiple regions, making appearances on the US Billboard Hot 100 and the UK Singles Charts.

 Background and composition

 In September 2013, Drake revealed that he was working with Beyoncé on her new project.
 During an interview with Vibe, he talked about his collaboration with Beyoncé on "Mine", stating, "I had fun with it.
 I always wanted to write for her.
 She never really sings that minimal...
 We'll see where that goes."

 "Mine" was written by Beyoncé, Noah Shebib, Aubrey Graham, Jordan Ullman, Sidney Brown and Dwane Weir while the production was helmed by Noah "40" Shebib, Majid Jordan, Brown and Beyoncé.
-Brown also handled additional drum programming and Beyoncé served as the song's vocal producer.
+Brown also handled additional drum programming, and Beyoncé served as the song's vocal producer.
 Ramon Rivas engineered the song, and Beyoncé's vocals were recorded by Noah "40" Shebib, while Key Wane provided intro keys and intro programming.
 The song was finally mixed and mastered by Noel "Gadget" Campbell, Tom Coyne and Aya Merrill.
 "Mine" was recorded in two studios: Jungle City Studios and Oven Studios, both in New York City.

 "Mine" is a futuristic R&B song with a relaxed, jazzy flow, "combining African beats with muted modern hip-hop".
 Lyrically, Beyoncé reveals her everyday doubts regarding marriage and motherhood, present in the lines, "I'm not feeling like myself since the baby, are we even going to make it?
 If we are, we're taking this a little too far".
 She also confesses about going through rough times with a husband after the birth of their daughter, asking the question: "Are we gonna even make it?" in the lines.
 Many critics opined that the lines were sung about the singer's real-life husband Jay-Z and their daughter Blue Ivy.
 However, her collaborator Drake manages "to turn the darkness into hope."